 Mrs. Silence Dogood

-Though his father was a soap and candle maker, Ben was sent to be an apprentice to his brother James, a printer.
-Ben learned to set the type (the letters that were inked and applied to paper to print pages) and publish newspapers and pamphlets.
-When Ben showed James some of his own writing, James refused to print them.
+Ben’s father was a soap and candle maker.
+However, Ben was sent to be an apprentice to his brother James, a printer.
+As an apprentice, Ben set type (the letters that were inked and applied to paper to print pages), cleaned up and made deliveries.
+The printshop printed pamphlets and newspapers.
+In 1721 James started his own newspaper.
+When Ben showed James some of his own writing, James refused to print them in his newspaper.

 To get around this, Ben sent things to the paper using a pen name, Mrs. Silence Dogood.
 James Franklin gladly published Mrs. Dogood’s writing until he learned “she” was really Ben, his little brother.
 Ben then ran away to New York, then moved to Philadelphia, where he remained for most of his life.